treza-labs/treza-labs/README.md

 **Privacy infrastructure for crypto and finance.**

 Treza Labs builds systems that enable computation to remain private, verifiable, and secure.
-Our infrastructure uses secure enclaves to protect sensitive data while proving the integrity of code execution — a foundation for trusted AI and financial systems.
+Our infrastructure uses secure enclaves to protect sensitive data while proving the integrity of code execution.

 > Privacy only works if we do.